IslamTayeb/QuadcastRGB/README.md

 To have the RGB lights automatically set to 10% gray when your Mac starts:

-### Method 1: LaunchDaemon (Recommended)
+### LaunchDaemon Setup

-This method runs the program as root automatically on system startup.
+This method runs the program automatically on system startup and keeps it running.

 1. **Install the program system-wide**: